networkandcode/networkandcode.github.io/_posts/kubernetes/components/2019-12-21-add-an-extra-scheduler.md

 ---
-title: kubernetes > add an extra scheduler
+title: "kubernetes > add an extra scheduler"
-categories: kubernetes
+categories: "kubernetes"
 ---
 The kube-scheduler is responsible for scheduling Pods on Nodes, i.e. it would assign Pods to available Nodes, however it is not responsible for running the Pods, which is kubelet's job.
 A cluster needs to have atleast one scheduler, and its also possible to run multiple schedulers based on the need